Located in central Providenciales and close to the

-Cheshire Hall Creek, the salt ponds to the southeast of Downtown, at one time extended farther inland as well.
+Cheshire Hall Creek, the salt ponds to the southeast of Downtown, at one time extended further inland as well.

 After the construction of the modern

 Providenciales International Airport in the 1980s, crushed limestone “quarry” fill was used to raise the ground level of many of the various parcels that saw development.
-Typically adding an additional two to three feet (.6 to 1 meter) of elevation, at places these works created new drainage issues.
+Usually adding two to three feet (.6 to 1 meter) of elevation, at places these works created new drainage issues.

 Because of the low elevation, Downtown is susceptible to flooding, both from heavy